yuqiii-wang/KnowledgeNotes/network/server/server_softwares.md

 * Nginx

 When run as a reverse proxy, sits in front of server endpoints, usually load balancing between them.... therefore "reverse"... do not applicable to your needs.

+## VNC

+VNC Server is the software used to do VNC (Virtual Network Computing) desktops on Linux environments.